Creating Your Baby’s Schedule: Tips and Sample Routines - Baby Chick

 The results?
 I was overwhelmed with information.
 The good news is that there was a lot of information.
 The bad news is that it all seemed different and sometimes downright contradictory.
 It was difficult as a first-time mom to figure out what was ‘right’ and ‘wrong.’
 However, six years later, as a mom of two and a pediatric sleep coach, the rules of a baby’s schedule have become much clearer.

-What You Should Know About Your Baby’s Schedule
+What to Know About Your Baby’s Schedule

 Time-based schedules are less appropriate for babies under 5-6 months of age due to the unpredictability of nap lengths.
 Before six months of age, a child is also much more prone to being overtired quickly, making a routine more appropriate.
 During this age, after you’ve determined a general wake-up time, I recommend applying the appropriate wake time for that age and your child.
-This can range anywhere from 1-2 hours.
+This can range anywhere from 1 to 2 hours.
 As your child matures and develops, their ability to stay up longer without impacting their sleep cycles will also increase.
 You will then apply that wake time from time awake to time asleep based on your previous sleep or nap time.

 Just because your child may not thrive on a time-based schedule doesn’t mean you can’t have any schedule.
-But wait…you just said having a schedule for a child before six months of age is not recommended.
-So, what can I do?
+“But wait…you just said having a schedule for a child before six months is not recommended.
+So, what can I do?”
 This is where the routine-schedule hybrid comes in!

 The best way to find consistency in your day is to keep your wake-up time the same every morning.
 This means that if your child is sleeping, you will wake them at their designated wake time so you can help them regulate their sleep cycles and aim for the first nap of the day to be at the same time every single day.
 After this first nap, your remaining naps will be based on wake times.
 These naps will vary.
-Once you get close to the late afternoon, you will end your last nap of the day at the same time every day to maintain the same bedtime.
+Once you get close to the late afternoon, you will end your last nap at the same time every day to maintain the same bedtime.
 This brings you back to a schedule of a predictable day and night!

 A time-based schedule is much more appropriate for children ages six months and older.
 Their habits have matured, and naps will likely be much more predictable.
 Apply the same practices I have noted above, but instead of wake times, you will estimate one-hour naps and apply age-appropriate wake times to those nap times to create a time-based schedule.